CartimDraluc/Cartimpedia/POLICY.md

 ## Why we collect your personal information?

-To contact you.
-We use your information to contact your about important products or changes to the Policy.
-When local law requires, we will let you know via email before sharing your information.
+- To contact you.
+We use your information to contact your about important products or changes to the Policy

 ## Changes to This Policy